alexbrombal/selenium-sauce/README.md

 - SauceLabs' instances function as Selenium servers with their own set of APIs
 - Browsers on SauceLabs need access to load webpages from the same machine running the tests, which is done using Sauce Connect to establish a private network tunnel.

-On top of that, developing and testing locally requires a local Selenium server, and the SauceLabs features listed above would need to be bypassed.
+On top of that, developing and testing locally requires a local Selenium server, and the SauceLabs features listed above need to be bypassed for that.

 **Selenium Sauce** provides a simple API that encapsulates all of these features, by reusing existing tools and orchestrating their functionality.
 Each of these utilities are transparently exposed through the Selenium Sauce interface and you can work directly with them.